doomedramen/fuji/README.md

 # Fuji
 > /📁/🗻

-A daemon-based network file system mount manager for Linux and macOS.
+A daemon-based network file system mount manager for Linux (Debian/Ubuntu and other distributions).

 ## Features